-Generally, inventory types can be grouped into four classifications: raw material, work-in-process, finished goods, and Maintenance, Repair and Operating (MRO) items.
+Generally, inventory types can be grouped into four classifications or types; raw material, work-in-process, finished goods, and Maintenance, Repair and Operating (MRO) items.
 MRO items include consumables and spare parts, laboratory items, office supplies, industrial equipment (such as compressors, pumps, and valves), plant upkeep supplies (such as gaskets, lubricants, and repair tools).

 Why control MRO items?

 Many people don’t fully appreciate the vital role MRO items play in keeping supply chains running smoothly.
 But failure to routinely maintain, repair, and overhaul systems, can cripple a business.
 Contrarily: businesses that diligently maintain MRO inventory and optimize supply chains, can better supply products to customers in a timely and economical manner.